 Replacement of interest rate benchmarks

 This publication is intended to provide general background information about changes to a number of reference rates.
 Changes to these reference rates can affect customers who use some of our banking products (for example derivatives, loans and securities).
 Customers should inform themselves about the changes to reference rates.
-If reference is made in one of your products to an interest rate benchmark(s) which is being reformed or replaced: EURIBOR, LIBOR and/or EONIA), then this is relevant to you.
+If reference is made in one of your products to an interest rate benchmark(s) which is being reformed or replaced: EURIBOR, LIBOR, EONIA, SIBOR, SOR , HIBOR and/or HONIA, then this is relevant to you.

-A reference rate is an interest rate benchmark used to set other interest rates or to determine payments in a financial contract and which is outside of the control of the parties to the contract.
-Interest rate benchmarks are essential for the financial markets and are widely used by banks and other market participants.
+Interest rate benchmarks are used to determine payments under a financial contract or instrument.
+The determination of an interest rate benchmark is outside the control of the parties to the contract or instrument.
+Interest rate benchmarks are essential for the smooth functioning of financial markets and are widely used by banks and other market participants.
 Various types of transactions use different reference rate benchmarks, but the most common are LIBOR and EURIBOR.
-Reference rates are used in many different financial contracts and instruments.
+Reference rates are used in many different contracts like floating rate notes, loans, swaps, short-term interest rate futures contracts and debt capital markets instruments, as well as homeowner mortgages.

 What is happening to benchmark rates?